vectara/vectara-docs/www/docs/api-reference/select-ideal-indexing-api.md

 Selecting the ideal Indexing API for your application depends on your needs, such as when you have structured or unstructured documents, or if you need more granular control over the indexing process.
-Vectara offers the following indexing APIs for these different scenarios.
+Vectara offers the following indexing APIs for these different scenarios:

 * [File Upload API](/docs/api-reference/indexing-apis/file-upload/file-upload)

-  If you mainly want to extract text from existing, unstructured documents, use the File Upload API.
+  If you mainly want to extract text from existing, unstructured documents in common file types, use the File Upload API.

 * [Standard Indexing API](/docs/api-reference/indexing-apis/indexing)